Fourth-wave feminism: Intersectionality

+In terms of defending black women's experiences of intersectionality, one phrase that has been used is "I live it", in reference to the fact that critics are often attempting to disprove life experiences of black women that they have not themselves experienced or have grounds to falsify.
+Additional critiques against intersectionality from the viewpoint of white, middle-class leaders of feminism include the supposed use of the term to attack these leaders and the essentializing of gender oppression alone as opposed to all systems of oppression.
+For example, on a 2013 episode of 'Women's Hour' about fourth wave feminism, a Radio 4 program in the UK, a white feminist leader named Caroline Criado-Perez said "a big part of the problem is the way certain women use intersectionality as a cloak to abuse prominent white feminists".
+This was said in response to a critique of racism within modern feminism made by Reni Eddo-Lodge, a black feminist.
+On the other side, while intersectionality gives voices to marginalized communities it also often puts the labor of explaining and educating others about the term on those living under oppression, especially black women.

+Although a large percentage of activists operating under fourth wave feminism define themselves as intersectional feminists, intersectionality lives mostly in the realm of academia at this point in time.

 British professor of marketing and consumer research Pauline Maclaran argues that although celebrities are at the forefront of fourth-wave feminism, ready access to information has enabled the movement to draw greater attention to economic inequalities faced by women than heretofore possible.

 Regarded as more inclusive of the LGBTQIA+ community, fourth-wave feminists such as Jacob Bucher of Baker University have protested stereotypes surrounding men's supposed uncontrolled sexual desire and objectification of women.
 He states that gay men specifically are stigmatized by such stereotypes because they lie outside of the typical standard for masculinity.

-Canadian art historian Ruth Phillips argues that fourth-wave feminism falls within the broader agenda of financial, political, and environmental concerns and is recognized as a key factor in alleviating poverty, improving women's health, and achieving economic growth.
+Canadian art historian Ruth Phillips argues that fourth-wave feminism falls within the broader agenda of financial, political and environmental concerns and is recognized as a key factor in alleviating poverty, improving women's health and achieving economic growth.

 In Latin American fourth-wave feminism, a similar concept to intersectionality is that of transversality.
 It describes "a form of feminism that addresses a wide range of issues in an effort to represent the heterogeneity of society".
-Examples include addressing colonialism or racism, economic topics, and LGBTQ issues.
+Examples include addressing colonialism or racism, economic topics and LGBTQ issues.

-Around the world

-As fourth-wave feminism became popular in the United States, other countries were also dealing with similar issues.
-Although the reactions of local governments differed, the movement of fourth-wave feminists continued.
-Some of the hashtags associated with the movement included:
+Globally

+MeToo movement

+Black activist Tarana Burke initially started the MeToo Movement in 2006 to empower victims of sexual abuse.
+It was not until 2017 that #MeToo gained widepread use, following the Harvey Weinstein sexual assault crisis.
+Other countries began their own hashtags with a similar goal, even though reactions of local governments differed.
+Hashtags associated with the worldwide MeToo Movement include: